frnmst/md-toc/docs/contributing.rst

 Dependencies
 ------------

-First of all install the software requirements from the ``requirements.txt`` file in the repository's root:
+First of all install the software requirements from the Pipfile in the repository's root:

 ::

-    $ pip install -r requirements.txt
+    $ pipenv install

 Unit tests